Gilsoft Adventure Systems

 Let’s journey back in time to the early days of home computing.
-The year is 1983 and Gilsoft, a small software company from Barry (Wales, UK) makes computer history by releasing The Quill, a groundbreaking editor that allows the creation of machine-code text adventures with no programming knowledge required.
+The year is 1983 and Gilsoft, a small software company from Barry, Wales makes computer history by releasing The Quill, a groundbreaking editor that allows the creation of machine-code text adventures with no programming knowledge required.
 Initially released on Sinclair ZX Spectrum, it was ported to nearly every 8-bit platform available and it’s notably considered the de facto standard for writing 8-bit text adventures down to the present day.
 The Illustrator, released as an add-on in 1984, allows the creation of graphics which can then be appended to your adventure database.
-A successor to both tools emerged in 1986, named PAWs (Professional Adventure Writing System).
+A very sophisticated successor to both tools emerged in 1986, named PAWs (Professional Adventure Writing System).
 It had a very advanced parser but was restricted to Sinclair ZX Spectrum and CP/M. The growing interest in retro computing made these tools relevant again.
-8-bit.info’s Stefan Vogt worked closely with Tim Gilberts of Gilsoft to preserve the latest versions, including an enhanced 4-word-parser variant for the Commodore 64, which was never released before.
+I worked closely with Tim Gilberts of Gilsoft to preserve the latest versions, including an enhanced 4-word-parser variant for the Commodore 64, which was never released.
 Now you are able to create your own text adventures and share them with a scene that is more vibrant than ever these days.

-The download includes Quill E00 and the manual.
-For your convenience, we added a regular .UEF file as well as a .SSD file, which allows using Quill with a Turbo MMC interface.
-The SSD version is also patched to seamlessly write to DFS with Turbo MMC.
-The regular version has problems in these environments, unfortunately.
-Note that the conversion for BBC / Acorn was made by Neil Fleming-Smith and is not based on the Gilsoft codebase like all the other variants.
+The download includes the long-lost Quill A03 (disc version) and the manual.
+We added a regular .SSD file, which allows using Quill with a Turbo MMC interface.
+It will also work in B-em and other BBC Micro emulators.
+In addition, the disc version comes with QCDT, a tool that allows you to convert a database created with the cassette version for the use with the disc version of the Quill.
+This process will also release around 4k of memory due to the larger database allowed with the disc version.
+Note that the conversion for BBC / Electron was made by Neil Fleming-Smith and is not based on the Gilsoft codebase like all the other variants.

 The download includes Quill for Oric-1 / Atmos as well as the manual.

 The software on this page is still copyrighted and may be used if these conditions are met.
-8-bit.info highly encourages you to make a donation to Tim Gilberts, especially if you plan to use the software on a regular basis and / or if you’re going to use it to create games for commercial distribution either in digital or physical form.
+I highly encourage you to make a donation to Tim Gilberts, especially if you plan to use the software on a regular basis and / or if you’re going to use it to create games for commercial distribution either in digital or physical form.